-Here are 10 gift ideas for the traveling child and also my tips for 6 ways I survived going to a family wedding with kids.
+Here are some great ideas for travel toys for toddlers and preschoolers and also my tips for ways to survive going to a family wedding with kids.
 Want even more?
 Check out this post with great hotel activities for kids by the Educational Tourist!

 Go forth and travel bravely with your kids.
 Make sure to pack snacks and some non-tech entertainment.
 Travel delays can occur without warning.
 When kids get bored, adults get stressed.
 Head off that stress with some of these great airplane activities!

 What are your go-to ways to entertain your kids while traveling?
 What would you add to this list?